-If it is a MAJOR change then you will need to fill in a new Building Consent Application and provide all the associated plans and documentation.
+If it is a MAJOR amendment change then you will need to fill in a new Building Consent Application and provide all the associated plans and documentation.
 A major amendment is treated as if it is a new building consent application – as required by the Building Act 2004.

 Changes to consented work needs approval

-- It is strongly advised that any amendments or variations (changes) are approved in writing by the owner and the designer before the altered plans are submitted to the Council, and before any changes are made to the building.
+- It is strongly advised that any major amendments or minor variations (changes) are approved in writing by the owner and the designer before the altered plans are submitted to the Council, and before any changes are made to the building.
 In the event of the changes causing building failure, a designer can walk away from any changes to their plans that they did not approve.

 - Application for a major amendment – this is treated as if it was a new building consent application as required by s45(4), Building Act 2004